Skip to main content

 Track message delivery performance with Broadcast Analytics, including success and failure rates for both Broadcast and Smart Broadcasts.

-With Broadcast Analytics, you can easily track the delivery performance of all your messaging campaigns, including both standard Broadcasts and Smart Broadcasts.
+With Broadcast Analytics, you can easily track the delivery performance of all your Broadcasts, whether they are standard Broadcasts or Smart Broadcasts.

-View key metrics such as message delivery success rates and failure rates to better understand how your campaigns are performing.
-These insights help you identify delivery issues, measure campaign effectiveness, and make informed decisions to improve future communications.
+View key metrics such as message delivery success rates and failure rates to better understand how your text messages are performing.
+These insights help you identify delivery issues, measure effectiveness, and make informed decisions to improve future communications.

 Smart Broadcast Analytics